FreeJoy-Team/FreeJoyWiki/eng/Linux-Guide.md

 <img src="https://camo.githubusercontent.com/5af959eac151147ef76863218b14f2dc473e91d9/68747470733a2f2f612e726164696b616c2e72752f6132392f313830372f33622f3931316235383635346162372e6a7067">

 There is a [FreeJoy Configurator](https://github.com/vostrenkov/FreeJoyConfigurator) for Windows (which may run on [Wine](https://www.winehq.org/) ...) but you can also change the configuration by editing [main.h](https://github.com/vostrenkov/FreeJoy/blob/master/Inc/main.h).
-For more information see: [Changing configuration in sources](Changing-configuration-in-sources).

 In that case you have to build the project and need the [arm-toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) ([Debian](https://packages.debian.org/gcc-arm-none-eabi), [Ubuntu](https://packages.ubuntu.com/gcc-arm-none-eabi)) and `make` to do so.
 After customizing `main.h` run `make` and you should have a fresh build in `build/FreeJoy.bin` which can then be flashed with the method described above.